AKERKits/Husky-Planter-Large/README.md

 We model each kit in SolidWorks.
 To access the parametric source files, download the *AKER - Husky Planter-Large - v1.0.zip* file and then establish local file references following this video: [AKER - Parametric Models](https://www.youtube.com/watch?v=Ewdrlv4nSA0).
 You can then adjust the model dimensions using the external *Equations.txt* file.

-The **Husky Planter-Large** was modeled using our updated 2016 modeling workflow, which provides a wider range of options than our 2015 process.
+The **Husky Planter - Large** was modeled using our updated 2016 modeling workflow, which provides a wider range of options than our 2015 process.
 This source file pack has DXFs in the following formats:

  * 0.5 in Sheet Thickness / 0.375 in. or Smaller Bit Diameter
  * 0.75 in Sheet Thickness / 0.375 in. or Smaller Bit Diameter